koushik-stack/Newapp/src/terminal/applications/assets/help.md

 # Help
-### KU SSH is just like BASH except much more limited.
+### KU SSH is just like BASH with limited features.

 ## • Type*ls* to list directory contents